WardaKhan145/RapidReach_WardaKhan_NabeehaAhmad/README.md

 **Panic-Proof UI:**   A clean, dark-themed interface designed for high-stress navigation.
 **Zero-Dependency:**   Lightweight build using Python’s standard library (Tkinter).

+# Enhanced Web Implementation
+Beyond the desktop version, we have developed a modern web-based variant using HTML, CSS, and JavaScript.

+**Modern Aesthetics:**   Includes a splash screen, fluid animations, and a contemporary color palette.

+**Scalability:**   Demonstrates how the core RapidReach logic can be ported to cross-platform web technologies.

 # Project Documentation:

 For a deep dive into our system design, objectives, features and complete data structures, please refer to the attached : [RapidReach-Report.docx]